 “Saskatchewan’s agricultural producers recognize the important role they play in supporting our native prairie,” Stewart said.
 “In this role, they take pride in preserving the prairie ecosystem.
 By using sustainable land management practices, they are not only contributing to the long-term economic health of the province, they are also protecting our plant and wildlife species for future generations.”

 “Native prairie ecosystems play a valuable role in our environment by providing wildlife habitat, contributing clean drinking water and providing recreational opportunities,” Moe said.
 “In addition, they are significant sources of carbon sequestration and storage, helping to absorb carbon dioxide and remove it from the atmosphere.
 Through stewardship of these native prairie grasslands, ranchers and conservation groups are helping to reduce our environmental footprint and will continue to be part of the Saskatchewan plan to address climate change.”

-“Native Prairie Appreciation Week is a great way to engage and educate people about the value of native prairie,” SK PCAP Manager Carolyn Gaudet said.
-“A great first step to conserving native prairie is learning more about it, from their role as wildlife habitat or a carbon sink, to how they are sustainably managed by ranchers and land managers.”
+“Native Prairie Appreciation Week is a great way to engage and educate people from diverse backgrounds about the value of native prairie,” SK PCAP Manager Carolyn Gaudet said.
+“Everyone can play a role in the conservation of prairie landscapes, and a great first step is learning more about them.
+We are encouraging all Saskatchewan residents to explore and experience what native prairie has to offer.”